maximvdberg/reasamplomatic-multi/README.md

 When the `Create bus` option is ticked, an additional bus track is created.
 You can make a folder of the created track with this as the parent track to mix everything together.
 If you have the [SWS extension](https://www.sws-extension.org/) installed, this is done automatically!

-When the `Separate overlap` option is ticked, all ReaSamploMatic5000s with overlap will be send to the same track when separating.
+When the `Separate overlap` option is not ticked, all ReaSamploMatic5000s with overlap will be send to the same track when separating.
 This is handy for instance when designing a snare consisting of multiple samples, which need to remain mixed together when applying FX.

 ### Copying parameters